tonnuthuyduong/PublicGoodsGame/README.md

 # PublicGoodsGame
-Netlogo simulation how agents interact in a public good setting
+A Netlogo simulation how agents interact in a public good setting.